sidlinux22/aws-tools/README.md

 *  Get the branch and github repo details provided as instance tags
 *  Fetching all the objects of each repository one by one (everything in memory) and retrieves the commit history
 *  Validate the last commit timestamp and marked all instance with 3 days old commit as "Unused"
-*  List all the aws instance with fliter tag (both Unused and Inused)
+*  List all the aws instance with filter tag (both Unused and Inused)
-*  List all the aws instance marked as Unused
+*  List all the aws instance marked as "Unused"
-* Promote user confirmation before terminating unused instance
+* Prompt user for confirmation before terminating "Unused" instance
-* If  input "YES/y" terminate all the ununsed instance and response back result.
+* If  input "YES/y" terminate all the "Unused" instance and response back result.

 ### Tested

-This tool is been tested with follow conf:
+This tool is been tested with follow:
 ```
 go version go1.8 darwin/amd64
 Darwin Kernel Version 16.7.0